leeper/opinioncourse/Notes/Week14.md

 ## Hibbing and Theiss-Morse ##

+## Hibbing and Theiss-Morse ##
+* *Note: This is written in the context of American politics, but its normative discussions are universal.*
+* The authors lay out four models of democratic procedures (which reflect agenda-setting and decision-making processes).
+How do these compare to "liberalism" and "populism" as defined by Riker?
+(164--69)
+* The authors focus quite a bit on social capital theory.
+What is social capital and what impacts does it allegedly have on society?
+(169--72)
+* Next, Hibbing and Theiss-Morse discuss deliberative democracy (something we haven't spent much time on, but that we've seen in Mansbridge's text and others).
+What benefits does deliberation allegedly have?
+(172--181)
+* *Note: The second chapter we read (Chapter 8) reviews some of the empirical contributions of the book, in response to the normative discussions of Chapter 7.
+In short, the authors conducted a number of studies to understand what the (American) public thinks about deliberation, citizen involvement, democracy, government decision-making, etc. Their findings, as you will see, are that citizens' preferences over democratic institutions do not conform very closely to the normative ideas summarized in the previous chapter.
+Their conclusions is that citizens prefer "stealth democracy," essentially giving limitless authority to policymakers provided that those policymakers do not act exclusively in their own self-interest.*
+* If democratic theory demanding greater citizen involvement and greater deliberation conflicts with citizens' preferences over processes (i.e., citizens do not want deliberation), should we follow normative theory or citizens' preferences?
+ * Are citizens' opinions about democratic processes worth listening to?
+Why or why?
+ * If empirical evidence suggests that citizens and society are not better off with direct democratic institutions, is this because of a failure of the institutions (as Riker would argue) or a failure of the people to properly and adequately engage with politics?

 ## Sniderman et al. ##
 You can find the reading here: [Sniderman et al. Chapter 2](../SnidermanCh2.pdf)